Paul Maurice: Windsor Spitfires (1984–1988)

 Maurice began playing with the Windsor Spitfires of the Ontario Hockey League (OHL) in 1984–85, appearing in 38 games with the club and earning three assists.
 He was held off the scoresheet in four playoff games, as Windsor was swept by the London Knights in the first round.
-After his rookie season, Maurice was selected by the Philadelphia Flyers in the 12th round, 252nd overall, in the 1985 NHL Entry Draft, which was the final selection of that year's draft.
+After his rookie season, Maurice was selected by the Philadelphia Flyers in the 12th round, 252nd overall, in the 1985 NHL entry draft, which was the final selection of that year's draft.

-Maurice saw increased playing time with the Spitfires in 1985–86, playing in 56 games, scoring three goals and 13 points and helping the club reach the post-season once again.
-In 16 playoff games, Maurice had two assists as Windsor eventually lost in the Emms Division Finals to the Guelph Platers in six games.
+Maurice saw increased playing time with the Spitfires in 1985–86, playing in 56 games, scoring three goals and 13 points and helping the club reach the postseason once again.
+In 16 playoff games, Maurice had two assists as Windsor eventually lost in the Emms Division finals to the Guelph Platers in six games.

 Maurice continued to improve as a player with Windsor in the 1986–87 season, as he appeared in 63 games, scoring four goals and 19 points.
-The Spitfires would again make the post-season, and in 14 games, Maurice had two goals and three points as Windsor lost to the North Bay Centennials in the division finals.
+The Spitfires qualified for the postseason again, and in 14 games, Maurice had two goals and three points as Windsor lost to the North Bay Centennials in the division finals.

 Maurice began the 1987–88 season playing with the Spitfires, and in 32 games, he had a goal and five points.
 As a result of his eye injury, he still has a blind spot and suffers fuzziness on the right side of his vision.
 When goaltender Pat Jablonski was sent down to the Spitfires by the NHL's St. Louis Blues, the club was forced to vacate a spot on the team to accommodate him.
-Singled out, Maurice was given the option by team owner Peter Karmanos to be traded or to become an assistant coach with team.
-Choosing the latter, Maurice retired from hockey and focused his career on coaching.
+Singled out, Maurice was given the option by team owner Peter Karmanos to be traded or to become an assistant coach with the team.
+Choosing the latter, Maurice retired from playing and focused his career on coaching.